Variational Inference as an alternative to MCMC for parameter estimation and model selection: Applications to Astrophysical problems

 where

-In Eqs~\ref{radial_velocity} and ~\ref{eq:k}, $v_0$ is the mean velocity of the center of mass of the binary system, $T$ is the orbital period of the planet, and $\omega$ is the angle of the pericenter measured from the ascending point.
-If $d_i$ is the observed radial velocity data, the likelihood function is given by~\citep{balan2009exofit}:
+In Eqs.~\eqref{eq:radial_velocity} and ~\eqref{eq:k}, $v_0$ is the mean velocity of the center of mass of the binary system, $T$ is the orbital period of the planet, and $\omega$ is the angle of the pericenter measured from the ascending point.